Zaki-1052/GPTPortal/README.md

 #### How do I obtain an OpenAI API key to use this portal?

 To use the ChatBot Portal, you need an OpenAI API key.
-Register or log in to your account on [OpenAI's Website](https://openai.com/).
-Navigate to the API section and generate a new key.
+Register or log in to your account on [OpenAI's Website](https://platform.openai.com/docs/overview).
+Navigate to the [API](https://platform.openai.com/api-keys) section and generate a new key.
 Remember to keep this key confidential, as it is used for billing purposes.
+You can view your usage [here](https://platform.openai.com/usage); if your free credit expires, you can buy more [here](https://platform.openai.com/account/billing/overview) and see your rate limits [here](https://platform.openai.com/account/limits).

 #### What are the system requirements for running this portal?

 The ChatBot Portal requires Node.js, which is cross-platform and should run on most modern operating systems.
 Ensure your browser is up to date for the best experience.
 Refer to Node.js's official site for specific version requirements.
+Specifically, the download link can be found [**here**](https://nodejs.org/en/download) for various devices.
+You can either install the LTS (preferred) or build it manually from the binary if you're on a restricted device.

 #### Can I customize the chatbot’s responses?

-Yes, you can customize the chatbot's responses by adjusting the model parameters and system-defined instructions in the `server.js` and `instructions.md` files.
+Yes, you can customize the chatbot's responses by adjusting the model parameters and system-defined instructions in the `server.js` and `instructions.md` / `geminiMessage.txt` files.
 These include settings for response length, style, and context sensitivity.
+Links to guides on prompting, research papers, and documentation from Google and OpenAI can be found above [**here**](#relevant-links).
+Feel free to add details about yourself to the files for each respective model; I've left placeholders in each Custom Instructions bloc where you can edit them or play around with Prompt Engineering.
+The nice thing about repos like these are that they're all stored locally, so there's no need to worry about anyone accessing your info!

 #### Is it possible to integrate this chatbot into my existing website?